Chris-Schnaufer/agol2mysql/README.md

 ### Creating the Database Schema
 The [create_db.py](https://github.com/Chris-Schnaufer/agol2mysql/tree/main) script is used to create the database schema from the [Schema JSON](#getting-the-schema-json) file.
+A detailed explanation of the options available with this script is (available).

 Open a command window and run the following command to see all the options available with this script
 ```bash